 To be able to study in the master’s degree programme in Computational Mechanical Engineering at the Ohm, you must meet the following requirements:

-• Language certificate(s) for students pursuing the degree in English: Certificates of English B2 reading comprehension;
+Language certificate(s) for students pursuing the degree in English:

-Certificates of German A2 proficiency, if you are not a native speaker.
+Certificates of at least German A2 proficiency, if you are not a native speaker.
 If your relevant undergraduate degree was taught in German or if you have a German university entrance qualification, this also meets the language requirement.

-• Language certificate(s) for students pursuing the degree in German and English:
+Language certificate(s) for students pursuing the degree in German and English:

 Certificates of English B2 reading comprehension;